CollectorOfJack/collectorofjack_astro/src/content/post/2024/2024-07-07-Distillery-Series-009.md

 Originally priced around $43, you will have a hard time finding release 009 still on any shelves.
 If you do, you'll likely see it for $75 or higher.

 ### Collector Of Jack's Value Assessment
-If you can find it for under $60 you should pick it up.
+If you can find it for under $60 you should pick it up!